SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 through cooperation of server/client and the network.

-This document lists some use cases that illustrate the need for a mechanism to share metadata and outlines requirements for both client-to-network and server-to-network.
+This document lists some use cases that illustrate the need for a mechanism to share metadata and outlines host-to-network requirements.
 The document focuses on signaling information about a UDP transport flow (UDP 4-tuple).

 --- middle